sxdxs/Agrobacterium/readme.txt

 Feel free to use any of my slides/pictures.
-Some material (6b, biovar, and tables are from other papers, would recommend finding proper source if you use)
+Some material may need proper sources if you use them (old tables etc)

  Throw a reference to me if you use anything, Timothy M Chappell, University of Georgia.